Maksym-Bondarenko/junction2022-smartace/README.md

 .
 ├── src                        # frontend mockup
-├── python_speech-translation  # python ML logic for NLP speech recognition and translation from the video ├── figma                      # design of the application └── video                      # submission video
+├── backend                    # python ML logic for NLP speech recognition and translation from the video ├── figma                      # design of the application └── video                      # submission video